davinaleong/proj-legacy-2023-countdown-timer/README.md

 Here is a countdown timer I created to a certain event.

-In this casem it's Legacy Camp 2023
+In this case it's Legacy Camp 2023

+Link to timer is (here)[https://davinaleong.github.io/proj-legacy-2023-countdown-timer/]